 Gutter: a channeled component installed along the downslope perimeter of a roof to convey runoff water from the roof to the drain leaders or downspouts.

-Heat Welding: method of melting and fusing together the overlapping edges of separate sheets or sections of polymer modified bitumen, thermoplastics, or some uncured thermoset roofing membranes by the application of heat (in the form of hot air or open flame) and pressure.
+Heat Welding: method of melting and fusing the overlapping edges of separate sheets or sections of polymer modified bitumen, thermoplastics, or some uncured thermoset roofing membranes by the application of heat (in the form of hot air or open flame) and pressure.

 Hem: the edge created by folding metal back on itself.